 As you already know, Moroccan spices are influenced by a variety of cultures, including the Middle East, Andalusian, Mediterranean, and Berber.
 But still, others are 100 percent native Morocco, including the saffron from Taliouine and the mint from Meknes.

 The majority of Moroccan foods contain spices but is not like the ones you are used to.
 The Moroccans pay a great deal of attention to freshly ground spices.
 The most native spices you are likely to come across are pepper, ginger, turmeric, as well as coarse salt used for cooking.

 Other spices traditionally sourced spices used commonly in Moroccan dishes are cumin, cinnamon, saffron, white pepper, and paprika.

-Ras el hanout is also used to flavour dried fruit tagine, beef tagine, lamb tagine, vegetarian chickpea, beef, pumpkin chickpea, tomato soup, chicken shawarma, carrot tagine, and couscous.
+Ras el hanout (literally translated as “head of shop), is also used to flavor dried fruit tagine, beef tagine, lamb tagine, vegetarian chickpea, beef, pumpkin chickpea, tomato soup, chicken shawarma, carrot tagine, and couscous.
 It is tough to find the same version of ras el hanout blend in two different restaurants or families.
 When purchasing this spice in the souk, it is excellent that you sample to make sure that it is what you want or like.

 Taking a closer look at the most common spices used in Moroccan dishes:

 There are ten most common spices you will find in Moroccan dishes, and we are going to take a closer look at each one of them.
 They include cayenne (felfla), ginger (skinjbir), cinnamon (karfa), black pepper (elbezar), turmeric (quekoum), aniseed (nafaa), cumin (kamoon), sesame seeds (jinjelan), saffron (zafrane), and paprika (felfla hlouwa).